 - Do not leave wet clothes inside the washing machine for a long time.
 Use time delay function so that your clothes are ready just on time.

 - If possible, keep your washing machine in a place with sufficient ventillation.
+Or else, use a dehumidifier where your washing machine is kept.

 Related reading: How To Clean Your Washing Machine?